 An Avocado Future: Is World Domination Next?

-Today, over 11 billion pounds of avocados are eaten each year, tripling in number in just under a decade with no sign of stopping, especially as the healthy eating trends have caught wind in recent years.
-Avocado is an excellent source of nutrition and healthy fats, providing a valuable nutritional source to humans.
+Today, over 11 billion pounds of avocados are eaten each year, tripling in number in just under a decade with no sign of stopping, especially as the healthy eating trends have caught wind that avocado fats are, in fact, healthy

-While avocados are predominantly grown in Mexico and California, they are grown all across the globe and thrive in different climates thanks to human interference.
+While avocados are predominantly cultivated for commercial sale in Mexico and California, they are grown all across the globe and thrive in different climates thanks to human interference.
 Is world domination next?

 Avoquestions: